Nicolas Michelin

 Nicolas Michelin (born 25 January 1955) is a French architect and urban planner.
-After joining forces with Finn Geipel to form LABFAC in 1985, he went on to found ANMA (Agence Nicolas Michelin & Associés) in 2000, which he currently runs in collaboration with his partners Michel Delplace and Cyril Trétout.
+After joining forces with Finn Geipel to form LABFAC in 1988, he founded Agence Nicolas Michelin & Associés (ANMA) in 2000, which he currently runs in collaboration with his partners Michel Delplace and Cyril Trétout.
+He also has a firm dedicated to experimental projects called Studio Maé.

-Biography
+Early life and education

-Born in 1955 in Neuilly-sur-Seine, Nicolas Michelin studied physics and mathematics at Paris VI University before beginning his studies in architecture at the École d’Architecture de Paris-Conflans from where he graduated from in 1980.
+Michelin was born in 1955 in Neuilly-sur-Seine, Paris, the sixth of nine children.
+His father was an architect from Paris and the grandson of André Michelin, co-founder of Michelin.
+His mother was a nurse from Marseille and the granddaughter of Pierre Puiseux.
+Michel received his DUES in physics and mathematics at Paris VI University before beginning his studies in architecture at the École d’Architecture de Paris-Conflans in 1974.

+Career

-In 1985 Nicolas Michelin, along with fellow architect Finn Geipel, founded the architecture firm LABFAC, working between Paris and Berlin.
-Some of the most notable projects from this collaboration included the École des Beaux Arts in Limoges and the Théâtre de Quimper.
+Michelin worked with architects Xavier Henry and Christoph Lyon in Paris between 1981 and 1987.
+In 1988, he and German architect Finn Geipel founded the architecture firm Laboratory for Architecture (LABFAC), working between Paris and Berlin.
+Some of the notable projects from this collaboration included the École des Beaux Arts in Limoges and the Théâtre de Cornouaille in Quimper.
+Between 1985 and 2000, he directed the École and Centre d’Art Contemporain in Rueil-Malmaison.

-In 2000, he founded ANMA - Agence Nicolas Michelin & Associés (Nicolas Michelin partnered with Michel Delplace and Cyril Trétout), which is involved in architecture, urban design and landscaping.

-Nicolas Michelin has written and overseen more than 7 publications.
-In 2005 he wrote Nouveau Paris, la ville et ses possibles, the catalogue accompanying the eponymous exhibition at the Pavillon de l'Arsenal (17 March to 28 August 2005).
-With Nicolas Michelin providing the scientific curatorship and Toyo Ito the scenography, the exhibition explored possible future developments in Paris, bearing in mind the requirements of sustainable development and new urban lifestyles.

-Between 2006 and 2010, Michelin published five other books: Avis: propos sur l’architecture, la ville, l’environnement (2006), L’Aventure de la transformation d’une halle, des farines à l’université (2007); and Cinq sur cinq – Dix projets sur mesure (2008), which analyses five architectural and urban projects completed by ANMA.
-In 2008, following AGORA, the biennial architectural fair in Bordeaux, Nicolas Michelin wrote Alerte!
-Et si on pensait un peu plus à elle?, a manifesto in favour of sustainable architecture and urban design.
-In 2010, on the occasion of ANMA's 10-year anniversary, his book Attitudes (2010) was published, bringing together his most recent articles over past decade.